 Recycling & Composting

-I bought a sticker set from the Dollar Tree which included four disposal cans with stickers.
+I bought a sticker set from Dollar Tree which included four disposal cans with stickers.
 The cans represented plastic, paper, aluminum, and compost.
 My son took the stickers and placed them on the appropriate can and he only needed a little help.
 It was a fun activity to do together!
-I also found a similar printable game here.
+You can find similar games or activities online.

 Then we filled the jar with tap water and put the lid on.